Healthy Homes Assessment Ebdentown

 Ebdentown Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Ebdentown and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Ebdentown and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that prove compliance with the Healthy Homes Standards that apply or will apply during the tenancy of your rental home.
+• Landlords and property managers must keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers have to make sure their rental properties conform according to Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Property managers and private landlords must ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

 Unreasonable Gaps & Holes